Please review this guidance from the CLAS Dean's Office and CLAS Undergraduate Programs when working with students in distress.

 135 Iowa Memorial Union

-If you have a student who could benefit from additional support, call the Early Intervention Team (EIT).
+If you have a student who could benefit from additional support, contact the Early Intervention Team (EIT).
 The EIT provides support and coordinates the necessary resources to get the student back on track.

 Academic Support and Retention

-The Office of the Sexual Misconduct Response Coordinator (OSMRC) coordinates the university's response to reports of sexual assault, sexual harassment, dating violence, domestic violence, and stalking when those reports involve members of or visitors to the university community.
+The Office of Institutional Equity (OIE) coordinates the university's response to reports of sexual assault, sexual harassment, dating violence, domestic violence, and stalking when those reports involve members of or visitors to the university community.
 Call or visit the web page to report or to confer.